Self-incompatibility: The S-glycoprotein mechanism

-In this mechanism, pollen growth is inhibited within minutes of its placement on the stigma.
-The mechanism is described in detail for Papaver rhoeas and so far appears restricted to the plant family Papaveraceae.
+In this mechanism, pollen growth is inhibited within minutes of its placement on the stigma, and the described underlying molecular mechanism detailed for Papaver rhoeas so far appears restricted to the plant family Papaveraceae, but with only a narrowly confined taxonomic search outside this single species.

 The female determinant is a small, extracellular molecule, expressed in the stigma; the identity of the male determinant remains elusive, but it is probably some cell membrane receptor.
 The interaction between male and female determinants transmits a cellular signal into the pollen tube, resulting in strong influx of calcium cations; this interferes with the intracellular concentration gradient of calcium ions which exists inside the pollen tube, essential for its elongation.
 The influx of calcium ions arrests tube elongation within 1–2 minutes.
 At this stage, pollen inhibition is still reversible, and elongation can be resumed by applying certain manipulations, resulting in ovule fertilization.

 Subsequently, the cytosolic protein p26, a pyrophosphatase, is inhibited by phosphorylation, possibly resulting in arrest of synthesis of molecular building blocks, required for tube elongation.
 There is depolymerization and reorganization of actin filaments, within the pollen cytoskeleton.
 Within 10 minutes from the placement on the stigma, the pollen is committed to a process which ends in its death.
 At 3–4 hours past pollination, fragmentation of pollen DNA begins, and finally (at 10–14 hours), the cell dies apoptotically.